logto-io/logto/packages/docs/docs/tutorial/configuration.md

 For the first time you start Logto with no related environment variable, unless `--no-inquiry` is specified, it'll ask several questions for a smooth experience to fulfill the minimum requirements:

+- If you'd like to generate a cookie keys array for the OIDC provider
 - If you'd like to generate a private key for the OIDC provider
 - If you'd like to set up a new Logto database
 - Enter the [Postgres DSN](https://www.postgresql.org/docs/14/libpq-connect.html#id-1.7.3.8.3.6)